Master of Science in Applied Sports Science Analytics

 Linda Bucci

-Professor of Legal Studies, Program Chair of Justice Studies, Graduate Program Coordinator of Justice Studies
+Professor & Program Chair of Justice Studies, Graduate Chair of Criminal Justice

 Office: Plummer